pcricardo/angular4-2017/Notes-Module-07-Directives.md

 ```

 *Note:*
-- the selector and the @Input property must have the same name
+- the selector and the @Input property must have the same name - `appUnless`

 ### Understanding ngSwitch
 Example: